furechan/mintalib/README.md

 pip install mintalib
 ```

 The base install includes only the numpy requirements.
-Add `pandas` and/or `polars` to your environment depending on which interfaces you want to use.
+Add `pandas` and/or `polars` to your environment depending on which interface you want to use.

 ## Dependencies